Towards speech enhancement using a variational U-Net architecture

-The U-Net architecture \cite{Ronneberger2015}, originally proposed for biomedical signal processing, has recently been used for audio source separation tasks \cite{Narayanaswamy2019, Stoller2018, Jansson2017}.
-More importantly, it has also been adapted for speech enhancement \cite{Bosca2020} with the addition of dilated convolutions.
-It has been shown that the generation of filter masks with a dilated U-Net performed better than without dilation, indicating the usefulness of dilation in such a network.
-In computer vision, the U-Net architecture was combined with the probabilistic modeling found in variational auto-encoders (VAE) \cite{Esser2018, Kohl2018}.
-Supervised systems tend to struggle with unknown interference, i.e., unknown noise types or reverberation.
-Therefore, we propose to unite the dilated U-Net with a VAE approach to leverage the benefits of both.
-Specifically, the additional information contained in U-Net's residual connections, the inter-frequency and time relations found by dilated convolutions and the robustness towards out of distribution effects of a VAE.
-By moving in a modular fashion from the standard VAE to the proposed system (cf.\ Fig.~\ref{fig:networks}), we are able to study the impact each step has w.r.t. perceived sound quality.
+The U-Net architecture \cite{Ronneberger2015}, originally proposed for biomedical image segmentation, has recently been used for audio source separation tasks \cite{Narayanaswamy2019, Stoller2018, Jansson2017}.
+It has been adapted for speech enhancement through the addition of dilated convolutions \cite{Bosca2020}.
+Filter mask generation with a dilation U-Net has been shown to perform better than without dilation, indicating the usefulness of dilation in such a network.
+In computer vision, the U-Net architecture has successfully been combined with the probabilistic modeling found in variational auto-encoders (VAE) for image segmentation tasks \cite{Esser2018, Kohl2018, kohl2019}.
+The variational approach replaces the deterministic bottleneck with a generative Gaussian model.

+We propose to combine the dilation U-Net with a VAE approach and leverage them for speech enhancement.
+Additional information contained in a U-Net's residual connections, the across-frequency and -time relations found by dilated convolutions, and the robustness towards out of distribution effects of a variational approach are advantageous for real world applications.
+By moving in a modular fashion from the standard VAE to the proposed system (cf.\ Fig.~\ref{fig:networks}), we study the impact each step has w.r.t. perceived sound quality.